One man’s terrorist is another man’s… terrorist

 Al-Araby reported just days after Smith left Idlib that Jolani’s group stoned three women to death in public for alleged adultery.

-Within the Beltway, the “Cheney Doctrine” of dealing with dictators states that they must not even be treated as legitimate heads of state, as to do so legitimizes their position due to the power and prestige commanded by America.
+Within the Beltway, the ‘Cheney Doctrine’ of dealing with dictators states that they must not even be treated as legitimate heads of state, as to do so legitimizes their position due to the power and prestige commanded by America.
 This has been applied to Syrian leader Bashar al-Assad, North Korea’s Kim Jong Un, and others.
 It would seem perfectly reasonable then that with a rap sheet as long as Jolani’s, the idea that he’s even human, let alone a political figure in Idlib, such as the documentary would suggest, seems ridiculous to say the least.

 Asset Management

-Smith’s reporting, which clearly brought about a liking for the jihadist Jolani, who swapped military fatigues or flowing white robes for a pressed suit, in the PBS’s journalists’ mind, focused entirely upon whether Jolani and his re-named group “Hayat Tahrir al-Sham” or HTS pose a threat to western governments.
+Smith’s reporting, which clearly brought about a liking for the jihadist Jolani, who swapped military fatigues or flowing white robes for a pressed suit, in the PBS’s journalists’ mind, focused entirely upon whether Jolani and his re-named group “Hayat Tahrir al-Sham” or HTS pose a threat to Western governments.

-HTS’ reign of theocratic tyranny in Idlib was not heavily mentioned, though Smith did acknowledge he was shown what Jolani wanted him to see, and heard what he wanted him to hear, but any cursory searching past beltway thinktank studies reveals a dystopian society held together by sheer violence and terror.
+HTS’ reign of theocratic tyranny in Idlib was not heavily mentioned, though Smith did acknowledge he was shown what Jolani wanted him to see, and heard what he wanted him to hear, but any cursory searching past Beltway thinktank studies reveals a dystopian society held together by sheer violence and terror.

-A 2017 documentary for example, Undercover in Idlib, produced 21 minutes of footage that included such details as soldiers describing their platoon mates as “guys who like to drink blood and eat skulls” and the correct methods for how to enslave females.
+A 2017 documentary, for example, Undercover in Idlib, produced 21 minutes of footage that included such details as soldiers describing their platoon mates as “guys who like to drink blood and eat skulls” and the correct methods for how to enslave females.

 Even through all this, the attempts by Jolani to westernize HTS’s mission of revolution in Syria has clearly won over powerful men in Washington and elsewhere, not least of all Trump’s former special envoy to Syria, James Jeffery, who described HTS/al-Nusra/al-Qaeda as an “asset” to America’s “strategy in Idlib”.

-The Grayzone goes on to list a number of influential European and Washington-based minds taking to Twitter in a storm of well-wishes for the jihadist, sprinkled with quotes like “HTS is arguably the most pragmatic al-Qaeda offshoot to exist,” or “Al-Qaeda has really got it right,” and perhaps with a jab in the direction of retried General Stanley McChrystal, “they’re really changing hearts and minds”.
+The Grayzone goes on to list a number of influential European and Washington-based minds taking to Twitter in a storm of well-wishes for the jihadist, sprinkled with quotes like “HTS is arguably the most pragmatic al-Qaeda offshoot to exist,” or “Al-Qaeda has really got it right,” and perhaps with a jab in the direction of retired General Stanley McChrystal, “they’re really changing hearts and minds”.

 The International Crisis Group, which Blumenthal and Norton peg as an intelligence division cutout, tweeted in support of HTS following the publication of the absurdly titled: In Syria’s Idlib, Washington’s Chance to Reimagine Counter-Terrorism.